Nicholasmt/zoom-package/README.md

 ```

-To Solve simply go the roof folder of your project and open "composer.lock" file
+To Solve simply go the root folder of your project and open "composer.lock" file

 Search for "name": "nette/schema" and go under "require" and update the php version to " >=7.1 " and save as below